-Independent directed study in Accounting.
+Credit Hours: 3 Lecture: 3 Lab: 0 Independent directed study in Accounting.

-Faculty Chair and Associate Dean required.
+Prerequisites: Approval of Instructor, Faculty Chair and Associate Dean required.

 ACCT 6731 - Seminar in Financial Statement and Accounting Information Quality Analysis

 The course is designed to provide students with a theoretical and practical framework to analyze financial accounting information provided by management and to understand how various financial reporting strategies affect the quality of accounting information and the value of firms using a variety of analytical tools.